seanslma/maki/Python/Blog/ReadCSVPerf.md

 dtype   + to pandas pyarrow    0.39s  0.42s  0.37s
 ```

-Here are the conclusions from these results:
+From these results we can conclude that:
 - The `pyarrow.csv` has a similar performance compared to `polars`.
 - If we need to load the CSV file into a `pandas` DataFrame, `pyarrow.csv` is the fastest option.

 ## Best options from `pandas`, `polars`, and `pyarrow`
-As `polars` also uses `arrow` to save the data in memory, there is no surprise that all options using `arrow` to represent data in memeory have a similar performance for reading CSV files.
-The `arrow` package is not just faster by parallizing the reading, it is also more memory efficient.
+As `polars` also uses `arrow` to save the data in memory, there is no surprise that all options using `arrow` to represent data in memory have a similar performance for reading CSV files.
+The `arrow` package is not just faster by parallelizing the reading, it is also more memory efficient.

 The `polars` package is relatively new compared to `pandas`.
 It has some great new features but might do not have functions we needed.
 It's totally upto us to determine which package to use.
 If we use `polars` do all our data manipulations I would suggest we stick to `polars` when reading CSV files.